 - Wait for Windows to look for the driver software.

-The cache files of Destiny 2: Lightfall can get damaged sometimes, which results in FPS drops and lag.
-So, you simply need to delete or clear the cache of the game, and the issue will be solved.
+The cache files of Destiny 2: Lightfall can sometimes become damaged, resulting in FPS drops and lag.
+To resolve this issue, you simply need to delete or clear the game’s cache.

 Follow the steps below for the process:

-- Open run with Win + R and paste: %appdata%
+- Open Run by pressing Win + R and paste: %appdata%.

 - Click OK.